shuokabe/pyseg/README.md

 python3 pyseg/main.py -m dpseg -i 1000 -o sup_pydpseg -r 42 --dictionary_file dictionary.pickle --dictionary_method mixture --dictionary_parameter 0.25 file.txt
 ```
 Moreover, here, the output file will not be called output.txt but sup_pydpseg.txt.

+## Name correspondence
+The names in the paper and in the code do not match (yet).
+The list below displays the corresponding name in the code for a given name from the paper (name_in_paper: equivalent_in_code).

+Models:
+- parallel-w/parallel-m: two_level
+- hier_type: sim_htl
+- hier_iter: sim_htl with positive values of parameters htl_batch and htl_iter
+- pipeline and htl_final: use of the `just_seg` parameter

+Weak supervision:
+- gs.sparse: supervision_boundary set to true
+- gs.dense: supervision_boundary set to sentence
+- d.count: supervision_method set to naive
+- d.mix: supervision_method set to mixture
+- d.2gram: supervision_method set to init_bigram
+- d.mix+2gram: supervision_method set to mixture_bigram

+Online learning:
+- o.regular: with
+- o.2level: bigram

 ## Citation
 If you use pyseg, please use the following citation (from ACL Anthology):